schaten/COHIWizard/sources/info_write_new_module.md

 ```

 'NameofmyModule' will appear as the text in the new GUI-Tab and in the list of tabs in the startup configuration menu.
-If you wish to inactivate some modules, just comment them out with '#'.
-DO NOT USE THE RESERVED WORDS 'player', 'playrec','Player' for naming your modules or methods.
-This will let your system crash, because these names are already used internally by __main__.
+If you wish to inactivate some modules, just comment them out with '#'. **DO NOT USE THE RESERVED WORDS 'player', 'playrec','Player' FOR NAMING YOUR MODULES OR WIDGETS.** This will let your system crash, because these names are already used internally by `__main__`.

 5. If you use ‘QFileDialog.getExistingDirectory ‘ for dialogues handled by your module you have to write: